Loading...

 Key person income protection premiums may be tax deductible as a business expense if the policy is solely for business benefit.
 The benefits received would typically be taxable as trading income.
 Consult a tax advisor for your specific situation.

 Don't rely on life insurance alone.
-Get key person income protection quotes from specialist UK providers.
+Compare key person income protection information from UK providers.